Article

 • Use colors, shading, and effects.
 Without all that, cards might look boring.
 For example, flipping is a very natural move borrowed from playing cards.
 Use it wisely and remember that it looks better on smaller cards.
 Scrolling is a good idea for the set of cards.
 But avoid scrolling within one specific card, as the content might look very confusing.

-Airbnb design element
+Airbnb mobile ui card design

 Subtle gray shading around the UI card makes it look deeper.
 Image source: Airbnb.